-(2) All court clerks may create a community resource list of crisis intervention, mental health, substance abuse, interpreter, counseling, and other relevant resources serving the county in which the court is located.
+(2) All court clerks may create a community resource list of crisis intervention, behavioral health, interpreter, counseling, and other relevant resources serving the county in which the court is located.
 The court may make the community resource list available as part of or in addition to the informational brochures described in subsection (1) of this section.